-First offense: Parents/guardians will be contacted and student may pick up the phone from the office at the end of the school day.
+First offense: Student may pick up the phone from the office at the end of the school day.
+Second Offense: Parents/Guardians will be contacted and the student may pick up the phone from the office at the end of the day.

-Second & Subsequent Offense: Parents/Guardians will be contacted and arrangements will be made for them to pick up the cell phone at the office.
+Third & Subsequent Offense: Parents/Guardians will be contacted and arrangements will be made for them to pick up the cell phone at the office.